kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/block_other_tenant_resources/README.md

 **Description:**

-Tenants should not be able to interact with any of the namespaced resources belonging to another Tenant
+Access controls should be configured so that a tenant cannot view, edit, create, or delete namespaced resources belonging to another tenant.

 **Rationale:**

-Access controls should be configured for tenants so that one tenant cannot list, create, modify or delete namespaced resources in another tenant.
+Tenant resources should be isolated from other tenants.

 **Audit:**